 Your employees do not have to fear losing client receipts, documents, and bank statements because they can easily save them in their client management portal.

-In fact, the best accounting workflow software should save you the stress of logging into too many apps to access work files.
+In fact, the best accounting workflow software tools should save you the stress of logging into too many apps to access work files.

 Financial Cents, for example, lets you save client files directly to the client l dashboard so that you can find all you need to complete client work in one place.